 - Increase speed to medium and knead until the dough is smooth and cleans the sides of the bowl.
 This should take about 5 minutes.
 It will come together eventually.

-- Transfer the dough to the counter and form into a loose ball.
+- Transfer the soft pretzel dough to the counter and form into a loose ball.
 Place it in an oiled large bowl and cover it with plastic wrap or a clean kitchen towel.
-Let sit in a warm place until doubled in size, about 1 hour.
+Let the dough rise in a warm place until doubled in size, about 1 hour.
 The time will differ depending on the temperature of the room.
-If it shows very little activity after half an hour, cover the bowl with a blanket or take it to a less cold room in your house.
+If it shows very little activity after half an hour, cover the bowl with a blanket or take it to a warmer room in your house.

 - Line a baking tray with parchment paper, lightly brush it with vegetable oil, or use cooking spray.
 Set aside.